JacenBoy/michelle/README.md

 If you want to add Michelle to your server, you can do so using [this invite link](https://discordapp.com/oauth2/authorize?client_id=536935359775506444&scope=bot&permissions=379968).
 Use `m-help` to get started using the bot.
 Alternatively, you can self-host the bot if you want.

 ## Installing/Configuring
 Since the code is open source, you are free to host Michelle locally yourself if you prefer.
 These are not comprehensive instructions for self-hosting.
 However, Node-based bots are fairly straightforward to install.
 You need the latest version of Node.js installed to run the bot.
+You will also need a MongoDB database.

 1. Clone the repository onto the computer you want to run from.
 2. From the command line, run `npm install` to install the required packages.
 3. Make a copy of `config.js.example` and rename it to `config.js`.
-Replace the owner ID with your user ID, and the token with your bot's token.
-Replace the prefix with a prefix of your choice.
+Replace the placeholder options with your own.
 4. From the command line, run `npm start` to launch the bot.
 Make sure to invite it to your server.

 ## Help